Graphite-Tattle/Tattle/README.md

 * Create a session storage folder for flourishlib

-* Create JS/CSS minification directory and allow Apache to write to it.
-By default this is /js_cache e.g.

-    ```install -o www-data /var/www/js_cache/images```

 * Create a file called inc/config.override.php so that upgrades don't blow away your config

     ```